dcac/dcac.github.io/_posts/reviews/2014-07-14-the-running-man.md

 All three of those films were made by directors with real cinematic vision.
 Which begs the question: where would _The Running Man_ rank among all these cult classics if it had been an Andrew Davis film?

 Impossible to say.
 But I prefer you on the wintry streets of Chicago.
 Let Glaser have his paper-thin hockey-rink sets and perfectly plain primetime sensibility.

-Sincerely,

-Jared Young